FronkonGames/Steam-Games-Scraper/README.md

 python SteamGamesScraper.py
 ```

-The first time you do, the file 'appplist.json' will be created with all the ID that facilitates Steam (>140K).
+The first time you do, the file '_appplist.json_' will be created with all the ID that facilitates Steam (>140K).
 In the next execution, that file will be used instead of requesting all the data again.
-If you want to get new IDs, simply delete the file 'appplist.json'.
+If you want to get new IDs, simply delete the file '_appplist.json_'.

 Only the data of the games are saved.
 DLCs, music, tools, etc. are ignored and added to the file 'discarted.json' so as not to ask for them in future searches.
 The game IDs that Steam does not do us from information is also added.
 You can delete the file to ask again for those IDs.

-Finally, in the file 'games.JSON' all games are stored that:
+Finally, in the file '_games.json'_ all games are stored that:

-* They have already been released.
+* It have been already been released.
-* Have the 'developers' field not empty.
+* 'developers' field not empty.
-* Have the price (if they are paid).
+* Price included if its not free.

 The format is this: